osama-ata/Alt-Ctrl-Proj/docs/source/introduction.rst

 Introduction
 ============

-PyP6Xer-dev is a Python library for parsing, analyzing, and manipulating Primavera P6 XER files.
+Alt-Ctrl-Proj is a Python library for parsing, analyzing, and manipulating Primavera P6 XER files.
 Primavera P6 is a widely used project management software in construction, engineering, and other industries that deal with complex schedules.

 Overview
 --------